Quantum Gross-Pitaevskii Equation

 In 1961, Gross and Pitaevskii developed the mean-field theory description of cold Bose gasses\cite{Gross:1961aa,Pitaevskii:1961aa,Gross:1963aa}, which resulted in the ubiquitous Gross-Pitaevskii equation (GPE)

 where $\phi(x,t)$ is the order parameter of the Bose-Einstein condensate in a trapping potential $v(x)$.
 Ever since, this equation constitutes the cornerstone for the theoretical description of cold atomic gasses \cite{dalfovo1999theory,Pitaevskii:2003aa,PhysRevA.57.3008}.
 Its success can be explained by the fact that the GPE agrees with the full quantum solution for the three-dimensional problem in the weak-density limit, which corresponds with the typical experimental setup of trapped dilute gasses (see Ref.~\onlinecite{48a2a0609fa211df928f000ea68e967b} and references therein).
+By linearizing around stationary solutions of the GPE, one obtains the Bogoliubov -- de Gennes equations (BdGE), which describe small scale excitations on top of the background state and can be used to compute linear response to perturbations.

 The GPE without trapping potential [$v(x)=0$] is also known as the nonlinear Schr\"{o}dinger equation and appears in several areas of theoretical physics as it offers a canonical description for slowly varying, quasi-monochromatic wave packets in dispersive, weakly nonlinear media \cite{Sulem:1999aa,Ablowitz:2011aa}.
 As such, it has also stimulated an abundance of mathematical research towards showing the stability of its (solitary wave) solutions \cite{trullinger1986solitons,weinstein1989nonlinear,buslaev1995stability}, as well as towards the development of numerical integrators \cite{taha1984analytical,2003JCoPh.187..318B,lubich2008splitting,cohen2008conservation,thalhammer2009high}.